A Guide to Regression Discontinuity Designs in Medical Applications: Analysis with Continuous Score

-The window selection method requires that there be a set of predetermined covariates, $Z$, that are related to the score everywhere except inside $\W$.
-Once these predetermined covariates are chosen, the implementation of the window selection can be based on Fisherian or super-population methods.
-However, it is often better to employ Fisherian methods because the smaller windows may have very few observations, which can invalidate the use of large-sample approximations.
-Once a test statistic is selected, the researcher performs a sequence of hypothesis tests that test the null hypothesis that the treatment has no effect on the covariates inside the window.
+For implementation, the researcher chooses a test statistic and performs a sequence of hypothesis tests that test the null hypothesis that the treatment has no effect on the covariates inside the window.
 The first test is conducted in the smallest window around the cutoff that has enough observations (typically a minimum of at least 10 observations on either side is recommended); the sequence continues testing the null hypothesis of no treatment effect on $Z$ in progressively larger windows until this hypothesis is rejected.
 While clearly this methodology relies on multiple hypothesis testing, there is no need to adjust the inferences because over-rejection of the null hypothesis leads to a more conservative window choice (i.e., a smaller one).
 Consequently, a recommended rule is to reject all windows leading to p-values smaller than $0.15$ or $0.10$---these recommendations are based on power calculations under specific assumptions.
 (When $Z$ includes multiple covariates, researchers can use the single p-value from an omnibus balance test, or the minimum p-value across individual balance tests.)
 The chosen $\W$ is the largest (symmetric) interval around the cutoff such that the predetermined covariates of the units inside the window are balanced between treated and control in that window, and in all smaller windows contained in it.

 Once window selection is complete, analysis within the local randomization framework is straightforward.
 Under super-population methods, for example, a natural estimator for $\theta_\mathtt{SRD}$ is the difference in means between the observed outcomes in the treated and control groups.
 When compliance is imperfect, we can estimate the sharp RD effects of $T_i$ on $Y_i$ and $D_i$, $\theta_\mathtt{Y}$ and $\theta_\mathtt{D}$, with the difference in the average observed outcomes between the treated and control groups inside the window, denoted by $\widehat{\theta}_\mathtt{Y}$ and $\widehat{\theta}_\mathtt{D}$, respectively.
 We can then estimate the local randomization fuzzy RD parameter, $\theta_\mathtt{FRD}$, with $\widehat{\theta}_\mathtt{FRD} = \widehat{\theta}_\mathtt{Y}/\widehat{\theta}_\mathtt{D}$.
 In the super-population framework, statistical inferences are based on standard large-sample approximations.
 In the specific context of RD, this means that the number of units within $\W$ is assumed to be large enough for distributional approximations to hold.
 This approach directly justifies the use of confidence intervals and p-values based on the large-sample properties of common test statistics such as standardized difference-in-means, least-squares and two-stage least-squares coefficients, etc., frequently used in the analysis of experiments.